Last updated: January 31, 2023

-Vaccine Engagement Teams (VETs) have been a key component of the world-leading success and impact of the City’s COVID-19 vaccine campaign.
-VETs operate through 17 geographic and population-specific consortiums made up of over 150 health, community, and faith-based organizations.
-VETs are established in each of the City’s ten geographic Community Coordination Plan Clusters, and across various citywide population focuses.
-Indigenous organizations have been provided dedicated funding to self-determine culturally appropriate strategies for engagement among Indigenous communities.
+Vaccine Engagement Teams (VETs) were a key component of the world-leading success and impact of the City’s COVID-19 vaccine campaign.
+VETs operated through 17 geographic and population-specific consortiums made up of over 150 health, community, and faith-based organizations.
+VETs were established in each of the City’s ten geographic Community Coordination Plan Clusters, and across various city-wide population focuses.
+Indigenous organizations were provided with dedicated funding to self-determine culturally appropriate strategies for engagement among Indigenous communities.

-VETs have mobilized over 720 Community Ambassadors across Toronto.
-These trained community members are key points of contact in the neighbourhoods where they live and/or work, provide access to vaccine resources, build vaccine confidence, and amplify public health messaging across their networks.
-Ambassadors reflect the diversity in culture, race and language of Toronto’s equity-deserving groups and facilitate targeted outreach to individuals and communities.
+VETs mobilized over 720 Community Ambassadors across Toronto.
+These trained community members were key points of contact in the neighbourhoods where they lived and/or worked, providing access to vaccine resources, building vaccine confidence, and amplifying public health messaging across their networks.
+Ambassadors reflect the diversity in culture, race and language of Toronto’s equity-deserving groups and facilitated targeted outreach to individuals and communities.

-Between March 2021 and September 2022, Vaccine Engagement Teams and Community Ambassadors spent over 136,000 hours building vaccine confidence and providing access to COVID-19 resources by engaging with Torontonians more than 4.4 million times in over 40 different languages.
+Between March 2021 and March 2023, VETs and Community Ambassadors (video) spent close to 200,000 hours building vaccine confidence and providing access to COVID-19 resources by engaging with Torontonians more than 5.9 million times in over 40 different languages.

 Vaccine Engagement Teams Program Evaluation